No. 108 Squadron IAF: History

-The Hawk with its keen eyesight depicts search and acquisition of the target.
-The lightning and the battle axe denote immediate response and power of the strike.
-The Hawkeye were formed on 20 November 1959 at Halwara.
-The squadron was equipped with the Vampire aircraft and was allotted the role of Army Cooperation and photo-Reconnaissance.
+The Hawk, with its keen eyesight, symbolizes the search and acquisition of the target.
+The lightning and the battle axe denote an immediate response and the power of the strike.
+The Hawkeye squadron was formed on 20 November 1959 at Halwara.
+The squadron was initially equipped with Vampire aircraft and was assigned the role of Army Cooperation and photo-Reconnaissance.

 The squadron was number plated in December 2017.